-Uses, exhibits, or possesses a location-restricted knife (a knife with a blade over 51⁄2 inches), a club, or a

 CODE OFFENSE 11.EF Uses, exhibits, or possesses a firearm.
+12.EG Uses, exhibits, or possesses a location-restricted knife (a knife with a blade over 51⁄2 inches), a club, or a prohibited weapon.
+(See Glossary.)
 21.EH Engages in conduct that contains the elements of any of the following criminal offenses: aggravated assault, sexual assault, aggravated sexual assault, arson, murder, capital murder, criminal attempted murder or capital murder, indecency with a child, aggravated kidnapping, aggravated robbery, manslaughter, criminally negligent homicide, or felony drug- or alcohol-related offense.